Cycle classes on the moduli of K3 surfaces in positive characteristic

 We now want to introduce the stack of flagged $F$-zips.
-Starting from the algebraic stacks $\pB\Ogrp(m)$ and $\pB\Sp(m)$ of orthogonal resp.\ symplectic vector bundles of rank $m$ (over $\Z/p$) one builds the algebraic stack $\Zflag$ of flagged $F$-zips (with $\rk D^i=n_i$ and just as we have fixed these ranks we fix whether or not we have a symplectic or orthogonal bundle).
-If we only have an incomplete (but still self-dual) flag extending $C^\bullet$ we shall speak of a \Definition{partially flagged $F$-zip} and we can do the same construction getting a partial flag extending $D_\bullet$.
-A partially flagged $F$-zip is \Definition{stable} if for every $i$ and every $k$ we have that $\GG_i\cap C^k+C^{k+1}$ is equal to some $\EE_j$ or in relevant cases (middle part of) the flip of $\EE_\bullet$ (where $i$ and $k$ are chosen so that $\GG_i$, $C^k$ and $C^{k+1}$ are defined).
+Starting from the algebraic stacks ${\rm BO}(m)$ and ${\rm BSp}(m)$ of orthogonal resp.\ symplectic vector bundles of rank $m$ (over ${\bf Z}/p$) one builds the algebraic stack $\Zflag$ of flagged $F$-zips (with $\rk D^i=n_i$ and just as we have fixed these ranks we fix whether or not we have a symplectic or orthogonal bundle).
+If we only have an incomplete (but still self-dual) flag extending $C^\bullet$ we shall speak of a {\sl partially flagged $F$-zip} and we can do the same construction getting a partial flag extending $D_\bullet$.
+A partially flagged $F$-zip is {\sl stable} if for every $i$ and every $k$ we have that $D_i\cap C^k+C^{k+1}$ is equal to some $C^j$ (or in relevant cases the middle part of the flip of $C^\bullet$), where $i$ and $k$ are chosen so that $D_i$, $C^k$ and $C^{k+1}$ are defined; here relevant means whenever the dimension is even and the partial flag involves the middle part.
+The canonical map of $\Zflag$ to the stack of orthogonal $F$-zips ${\mathcal Z}$ is relatively representable, so $\Zflag$ is an algebraic stack.

-If the rank of the flagged orthogonal F-zip $(M,\EE,\GG)$ is even we can replace both $\EE$ and $\GG$ by their flips and it is easy to see that we get a new flagged $F$-zip which will be called the \Definition{flip} of the flagged F-zip.
+If the rank of the flagged orthogonal $F$-zip $(M,E,G)$ is even we can replace both $E$ and $G$ by their flips and it is easy to see that we get a new flagged $F$-zip which will be called the {\sl flip} of the flagged $F$-zip.

+Fixing the rank, $n$, of $M$ and the flavor (symplectic or orthogonal) the relative position of the flags $C^\bullet$ and $D_{\bullet}$ is, by Proposition \ref{Flags classification}, described by an element $w$ of $\Weyl{C}{n/2}$, $\Weyl{B}{(n-1)/2}$, and $\Weylp{D}{n}$ when the $F$-zip is symplectic, orthogonal with $n$ odd, and orthogonal with $n$ even respectively.
+We call the $F$-zip of {\sl type} $w$ in this case.